 Getting Married in The Virgin Islands

 Weddings in the British Virgin Islands are possible with an application for a special license for a civil marriage required.
 This takes 3 working days and can be applied for on the day of arrival to the island at a cost of 110USD.
-The charge for the license is only 50USD if resident for 15 days or more.
+The charge for the license is only 50USD if the resident for 15 days or more.
 If you require a church wedding your banns will have to be displayed for 3 consecutive weeks and require a minimum of 1 days residency.

-Weddings in the US Virgin Islands require a special license, which can be obtained from the Territorial court of the US Virgin Islands in st Thomas or St Croix.
+Weddings in the US Virgin Islands require a special license, which can be obtained from the Territorial Court of the US Virgin Islands in st Thomas or St Croix.
 You will require

 a minimum residency of 8 days from the receipt of the application (unless the documentation is completed before arrival) Application fees: USD25, special license USD25 and Judge USD200.